 Is Grace Resistible?

 Calvinists and Arminians alike agree that humanity is depraved.
 And that salvation is only possible through God’s gracious work on our behalf.
-Where they differ though is in the resistibility of God’s grace.
-Calvinists will argue that if God’s grace draws you to God, you cannot resist it; what they call irresistible grace.
+Where they differ, though, is in the resistibility of God’s grace.
+Calvinists will argue that if God’s grace draws you to God, you cannot resist it, what they call irresistible grace.
 The Arminian, on the other hand, believes that God’s gracious work on our behalf is resistible.
 That we are able to refuse God’s offer.
 And, instead, continue in our sinful and fallen state.
 We can resist God, not because we are stronger than him, but because he allows us to.

 So what does the Scripture say about this; is God’s grace resistible?
 One of the most telling passages comes from Acts 7:51, when Stephen is confronting the Jewish religious leaders.
 He tells them, “You stiff-necked people!
 Your hearts and ears are still uncircumcised.
 You are just like your ancestors: You always resist the Holy Spirit!”
 Clearly, the Jewish people had been able to resist the Holy Spirit’s intentions for the nation.
 Throughout the history of Israel, we see God calling the people, and the people nearly as often resisting him.
 If God’s will, his gracious invitation to us, was not resistible, the Old Testament would read quite differently.

 In Matthew 22:1-14, Jesus told the parable of the wedding banquet.
 In this parable, there are a number of people invited to the banquet.
 And, in fact, everyone was ultimately invited.
 But not everyone was able to enjoy the banquet; many resisted the summons and refused to come, or came in an inappropriate fashion.
 At the conclusion of the parable, Jesus said that “many are invited, but few are chosen.”
 This parable would clearly seem to teach that more are invited into the kingdom than actually make it.
 God’s invitation to salvation is irresistible.

 A Magnified Grace